aws-samples/mask-pii-with-aws-glue-blog/README.md

 6. A **security group** for the database
 7. **Amazon Cloud9 environment** (Bastion Host)
 8. A **public subnet** for the bastion host
+9. An **Amazon Lambda function** used to obtain the Cloud9 environment's Security Group Id.

 > [!IMPORTANT]